benfrankel/tiny_bail/README.md

 The macros support `bool`, `Option`, and `Result` types out-of-the-box.
 This can be extended by implementing the [`Success`](https://docs.rs/tiny_bail/latest/tiny_bail/trait.Success.html) trait for other types.

-You can specify the return value as an optional first argument to the macro, or omit it to default to `Default::default()`—which even works in functions with no return value.
+You can specify a return value as an optional first argument to the macro, or omit it to default to `Default::default()`—which even works in functions with no return value.

 # License